-Regardless of the chosen form of exercise, people can use the following safety tips to help make sure that they maximize the effectiveness of their workout:
+Regardless of their chosen form of exercise, people can use the following safety tips to help make sure that they maximize the effectiveness of their workout:

 - Take 5 to 10 minutes to warm up and cool down by doing stretches.

 - Make gradual increases in physical activity, especially if not very physically active.

 - Rest between strenuous workouts, and do not exercise too much if feeling faint or ill.